QuantConnect/Lean/CONTRIBUTING.md

 ## Who is a Contributor?

-A contributor can be any!
+A contributor can be anyone!
 It could be you.
 Continue reading this section if you wish to get involved and contribute back to the QuantConnect Lean open source project!

 ## Initial Setup